What Does Line Of Symmetry Mean In Math

 Despite its straightforward definition, symmetry is sometimes misunderstood.
 Here are some common misconceptions about symmetry:

-- A Shape Can Only Have One Line of Symmetry: Some shapes have multiple lines of symmetry.
-For example, a square has four lines of symmetry.
+• A Shape Can Only Have One Line of Symmetry: Some shapes have multiple lines of symmetry.
+Here's one way to look at it: a square has four lines of symmetry.

 Advanced Topics in Symmetry